cbdevnet/midimonster/backends/midi.md

 A MIDIMonster channel is specified using the syntax `channel<channel>.<type><index>`.
 The shorthand `ch` may be used instead of the word `channel` (Note that `channel` here refers to the MIDI channel number).
-The earlier syntax of `<type><channel>.<index>` is officially deprecated but still supported for compatibility reasons.
-This support may be removed at some future time.

 The `pitch` and `aftertouch` events are channel-wide, thus they can be specified as `channel<channel>.<type>`.